Choose a college

-Teacher Work Sample in Mathematics
+Teacher Performance Assessment in Mathematics Education

 The Teacher Work Sample is a culmination of the wide variety of skills learned during your time in the Teachers College at WGU.
 In order to be a competent and independent classroom teacher, you will showcase a collection of your content, planning, instructional, and reflective skills in this professional assessment.

 You will create an online teaching portfolio that includes professional artifacts (e.g. resume and Philosophy of Teaching Statement) that demonstrate the skills you have acquired throughout your Demonstration Teaching experience.

 Cohort Seminar provides mentoring and supports teacher candidates during their demonstration teaching period by

 providing weekly collaboration and instruction related to the demonstration teaching experience.
 It facilitates their

 demonstration of competence in becoming reflective practitioners, adhering to ethical standards, practicing inclusion in a

 diverse classroom, exploring community resources, building collegial and collaborative relationships with teachers, and

 The Research Foundations course focuses on the essential concepts in educational research, including quantitative,

 qualitative, mixed, and action research; measurement and assessment; and strategies for obtaining warranted research